GemFire Basics

 Configure Access to GemFire Maven Repository

 Once an account has been created, add the following to the settings.xml file in .m2 directory within the home directory.
-Make sure to replace the email and password with those used during account creation.
+Make sure to replace the email and password with those obtained from clicking green token.

 <settings>